-To start the Math placement, students can click here and log in using their hood email username and the password “blazers1.”
+To start the math placement, students can click here and log in using their hood email username (for example, abc01) and the password “blazers1".

-Hebrew and Latin placements must be taken on campus, and should be scheduled through Michelle Townsend at email@example.com or by calling 301-696-3569.
+Hebrew placement must be taken on campus, and should be scheduled through Michelle Townsend at firstname.lastname@example.org or by calling 301-696-3569.

 If you have any questions, please contact us at the numbers below: